Novimatrem/blog/about.markdown

 Sorry if my writing or sentence structure seems awkward or confusing sometimes, or something doesn't make sense, I have autism, and likely other neurodivergences- it shouldn’t affect anything much, but please ask for clarity if I ever post something you’re unsure of.

+I can also be quite shy, sometimes, and I apologise for that.

 Visit my website for much more of me and the things I do:
 [Novimatrem - Home (my website)](https://novimatrem.uk/)